JagadeeshChandra12/DemoGit/README.md

 # DemoGit
-This is created to learn the git fundamentals
+This is created to learn the git fundamentals.